0xBienCuit/InfraRed-AWS/README.md

 To use this project, ensure you have the following prerequisites:
 - Terraform installed on your local machine ([Download Terraform](https://www.terraform.io/downloads.html))
 - Ansible installed on your local machine ([Install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html))
-- OCI (Oracle Cloud Infrastructure) Account with necessary permissions and credentials
+- AWS Account with necessary permissions and credentials
 - CloudFlare Account for DNS management and HTTPS configuration
 - A registered Domain Name for your infrastructure
 - SSH Key Pair for secure access to servers